MrGuacamole/ticketing-dapp/README.md

 ```

 ## Deployment
-#### Note: compiling and migrating on Linux may need to be prefixed with 'sudo'
+#### Note: compiling and migrating contracts on Linux may need to be prefixed with 'sudo'

 1. Start ganache by entering the following
 ```